 In our previous discussion of undulator radiation, we learned that the relativistic correction appears only when the transverse electron trajectory is included in the total phase $\Phi_T$ under the integral Eq.(\ref{generalfin}).
-Referring back to Eq.(\ref{totph}) for the phase factor $\Phi_T$ , we see that the term which depends on the transverse position of the electron can be written as $\exp i(\omega/c)[\theta_x x(z') + \theta_y y(z')]$.
-We conclude that the observation angle in the total phase factor under the integral must be related with the contribution of the transverse electron trajectory.
-Now look at Eq.(\ref{srtwob}).
-This equation includes only the observation angle $\theta_y$ in the phase factor under the integral.
-This means that the transverse constraint motion of the electron in the bending magnet does not affect synchrotron radiation.
-So we are justified using a non-covariant approach for considering the constrained electron motion along the nominal orbit in $(x,z)$-plane.
+Referring back to Eq.(\ref{totph}) for the phase factor $\Phi_T$, we see that the term which depends on the transverse position of the electron can be written as $\exp i(\omega/c)[\theta_x x(z') + \theta_y y(z')]$.
+We conclude that the observation angle $\theta_x$ in the total phase factor under the integral must be related to the contribution of the transverse electron trajectory.